S4 method for class 'featureGroups'

 calculated.
 For more details see the Linking parents and transformation products section below.

-Minimum retention time (in seconds) difference between the parent and a TP to determine whether a TP
+Minimum retention time (in seconds) difference between the parent and a TP to calculate the retention order direction.

 A named list with parameters that influence the calculation of MS spectra similarities.